pramcistudent/bookstore-milestone-four/README.md

 #### Thank You - after completing payment redirect the user to the Thank You page
 - **Thank You page** - User receives confirmation that the order has been placed and is given a order reference number.
-- **Email** - This function has not been implemented due to an error with connecting to Gmail.
-An issue ticket has been raised with Gmail support.
+- **Email** - User receives email confirmation there order has been placed and receives a order summary.

 #### Registration - allow new user to register for an account
 - **Register** - User must provide a unique username and email address, which are checked against existing entries in the database.
 A password is required, which must be entered twice to check it has been input correctly.